HeshithaSandeepa/Ceylon-Traveler-Mobile-App/README.md

 ## Features

 Explore by category:🗺️
-Discover ancient temples, UNESCO World Heritage Sites, national parks, and more in SriLanka.
+Discover ancient temples, UNESCO World Heritage Sites, national parks, and more in Sri Lanka.
 Offline maps and navigation:🗺️
-Access maps and directions even without internet connection.
+Access maps and directions even without an internet connection.

 ## Technologies Used